joaomiguelvieira/kNN-STUFF/README.md

 To use KNNStuff, the minimum requisits are demanded:
 * A host computer running Linux;
 * Xilinx Vivado 2018.3 or newer:
-  * Follow [this](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2018-3.html) link to download);
+  * Follow [this](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2018-3.html) link to download;
   * Download and install the board files (find instructions [here](https://reference.digilentinc.com/reference/software/vivado/board-files));
   * Do not forget to install the cable drivers (execute the script located at `<vivado_install_dir>/data/xicom/cable_drivers/lin64/install_script/install_drivers/install_drivers`).
 * A Xilinx SoC **(this tutorial uses the Diligent Zybo board, but all procedures are also valid for the ZedBoard)**;